-- A Title Bar (top) the title of the screen, Time of day, logged-in operator ID, Sound status, Meter name, and WIFI status - 2.
+- 1. A Title Bar (top) the title of the screen, Time of day, logged-in operator ID, Sound status, Meter name - 2.
 The Body data entries, selections, and screens - 3.
 The Soft Key Bar confirmation of data entry and screen navigation